|

 Counterfeit product scams in Morocco

-This is especially the case in Marrakech and Fes – two of the country’s major tourist destinations – where visitors come to shop for quintessential Moroccan goods, such as Amazigh-woven rugs, locally grown saffron and fragrant argan oil.
+This is especially the case in Marrakech and Fes – two of the country’s major tourist destinations.
+Visitors come to these cities to shop for quintessential Moroccan goods, such as Amazigh-woven rugs, locally grown saffron and fragrant argan oil.

 If you can’t visit a cooperative where authentic Amazigh carpets are available, enquire at your hotel for a reliable seller nearby.
 This article is filled with useful information about the best places to buy authentic rugs in Morocco.